open-contracting-extensions/ocds_budget_and_spend_extension/examples/integration.md

 | ocds-...-contract-2 | Chair Co    | 2016 | 1000  | 18000 | 5.6%|
 | ocds-...-contract-2 | Chair Co    | 2017 | 1600  | 18000 | 8.9%|

+This shows how, over time, the share of the budget allocated to particular suppliers has shifted.